TOP TIPS FOR DEALING WITH DAMP

 Dampness on below ground walls

-Black mould on edge of bedroom ceiling
+Black mould on the edge of bathroom ceiling

-Dampness in a traditionally built house (Pre 1919)
+Dampness in a traditionally built house (pre-1919)